isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 of the file as the ``filename`` argument.
 If the specified output file is the same as the configured memfile one, the backend closes and reopens the file in an attempt to synchronize both the files and the in-memory images of the lease database.
+It is an all or nothing procedure as it can finish with a fatal error were the lease file is brojen  (but leases in memory are still valid).
 The extension ``.bak`` and the server PID number are added to the previous filename: for example, ``.bak14326``.
+Leases are written in a file with extension ``.tmp`` and the server PID number.

 .. note::